-Do you have an idea that you been mulling over or a dream that you'd like to fulfill?
+Do you have an idea you have been mulling over or a dream you'd like to fulfill?
 Ideas swirling around in your head will get lost if you don't capture them.
-Writing them down in your favorite notebook or digital journal is always a good idea but how about trying something more creative?
-A vision board can help you solidify your ideas and manifest the project providing inspiration and intent.
-A vision board is different from your project to-do list and each can be helpful in your process.
+Writing them down in your favorite notebook or digital journal is always a good idea, but how about trying something more creative?
+A vision board can help you solidify your ideas and manifest the project, providing inspiration and intent.
+A vision board differs from your project to-do list, and each can be helpful in your process.

-Christine Kane says “the idea behind a vision board this is that when you surround yourself with images of who you want to become, what you want to have, where you want to live, or where you want to vacation, your life changes to match those images and those desires.”
-Instead of looking at the steps to do things, you'll be creating a vision board of your dream come true.
+Christine Kane says, “The idea behind a vision board is that when you surround yourself with images of who you want to become, what you want to have, where you want to live, or where you want to vacation, your life changes to match those images and those desires.”
+Instead of looking at the steps to do things, you'll create a vision board of your dream come true.
 What does this look like in your mind?

-When I first started my blog almost two years ago, I created a vision board based on the blog theme and the ideas that I had.
+When I started my blog almost two years ago, I created a vision board based on the blog theme and my ideas.
 I tore images from magazines that interested me and had the impression of what I wanted to achieve with my blog. [picture Jennifer Garner in 13 Going on 30 making her presentation] Was it fancy?
-No, but it provided me with inspiration and a little courage to write.
+No, but it gave me inspiration and a little courage to write.
 I still love it.

-The above photo is my original vision board and I'm happy to say that I think I lived up to the original intent that I created.
-I added a few things I was wishing for which was the Mac computer and a trip to Paris and even those came true.
-Taking the time to think about what my goals where and what I wanted really helped me to focus.
+The above photo is my original vision board, and I'm happy to say that I think I lived up to the original intent that I created.
+I added a few things I wished for: the Mac computer and a trip to Paris, and even those came true.
+Taking the time to think about what my goals were and what I wanted helped me to focus.

-With your vision board you want to create the intent for your dream or project so that you can mentally prepare and get into the mindset of it.
+With your vision board, you want to create the intent for your dream or project so that you can mentally prepare and get into the mindset of it.
 Visually preparing yourself for the final product may let your mind worry less as you go forth and conquer this dream.
-Imaging yourself with your ideal job, completed book or charming little bakery with trays of frosted cupcakes could help make it come true.
-From my friend, Dane’s article on How to Manifest Your Dream Life:
+Imaging yourself with your ideal job, completed book, or charming little bakery with trays of frosted cupcakes could help make it come true.

 1. Identify your desire